hpyproject/hpy/docs/overview.rst

 Hide internal details
-  The API is designed to allow a lot of flexibility for Python implementations, allowing the possibility to explore different choices than the ones used by CPython.
+  The API is designed to allow a lot of flexibility for Python implementations, allowing the possibility to explore different choices to the ones used by CPython.
 In particular, **reference counting is not part of the API**: we want a more generic way of managing resources which is possible to implement with different strategies, including the existing